ROSE 0.11.145.147

 Even switches with no documentation will show up in the generated documentation–they will be marked as "Not documented".
 To suppress them entirely, set their hidden property to true.

-Definition at line 2186 of file util/Sawyer/CommandLine.h.
+Definition at line 2186 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::docKey ( const std::string & s)
+Switch & Sawyer::CommandLine::Switch::docKey ( const std::string & s)

 inline